kmkr/splendid-nudibranch/content.md

 Title	Leopard Anemone Shrimp
 Latin	Izucaris masudai
 Tags	shrimp anilao 2014 philippines
-Desc	This beautiful shrimp is rare, and there is little information about it.
-The single one goal for the dive I took this photo was to find this shrimp.
+Desc	The single one goal for the dive I took this photo was to find this beautiful, rare shrimp.
 The dive guide I dove with had seen it on a previous dive and knew approximately where to find it, but it's only two centimeter long and well camouflaged.

 DSC02484.jpg